 Currently, children under 12 years of age and those with relevant medical conditions are exempt from wearing a mask when travelling.
-All other travellers must continue to do so while at the airport and onboard.
+All other travellers must continue to wear masks while at the airport and onboard.

 3. Qantas, Virgin and Rex still offer fare flexibility

-The good news is when you buy a fare, Qantas, Virgin Australia and Rex are still offering some form of fare flexibility, even on reward seats and the cheapest sale tickets.
-This is also expected to extend to the government-supported 50% off fares during April-July 2021.
+The good news?
+When you buy a fare, Qantas, Virgin Australia and Rex are still offering some form of fare flexibility, even on reward seats and the cheapest sale tickets.

 At the time of writing, here are the flight change policies of major Australian airlines.
 Be sure to check for the most recent policy if you do decide to book:

-Cash fare: Unlimited free flight change made before 31 July 2021 for travel up to 28 February 2022.
-A fare difference applies.
+Cash fare: Unlimited free flight changes for domestic flights booked and for travel up to 30 April 2022.

-Reward seats: No fee for changes or cancellations to Classic Flight Rewards on Qantas-operated flights up to 28 February 2022 when booked before 31 July 2021.
+Reward seats: No fee for changes or cancellations to Classic Flight Rewards on domestic Qantas-operated flights up to 30 April 2022.

-Cash fare: Unlimited changes or cancel to Travel Bank for free, for flights until 31 January 2022.
+Cash fare: Unlimited changes or cancel to Travel Bank for free, for domestic flights until 30 April 2022.
 A fare difference applies to changes if you change fare class, routing or cabin class.

 You’ll receive a full credit for your booking if the flight is affected by border restrictions, including those that would render you unable to travel or would result in home quarantine.
-This is also includes connecting flights transiting through an area where border restrictions are in place.
+You can also change a booking once for free, until 30 April 2022.